lmorgan168/lmorgan168.github.io/README.md

 ## Work Experience

 **Data Scientist Intern – Kaiser Permanente (Jul 2022 – Dec 2022)**
-- Developed an NLP model using MedSpaCy for automating clinical note scoring, reducing doctor workload by 800 hours.
+- Developed an NLP API endpoint using MedSpaCy to score 10,000 clinical Parkinson's patient notes to enhance clinical analysis accuracy.
-- Automated weekly ETL processes with Bash scripts, reducing manual work by 10 hours per week.
+- Automated weekly ETL processes from Clarity, the central data warehouse, using Python and Bash to simplify database updates and to enable faster demo preparation.
-- Built RESTful APIs for NVIDIA Clara scripts using Flask and SQLAlchemy, streamlining data workflows.
+- Deployed and maintained a RESTful API endpoint for NVIDIA Clara brain tumor segmentation models with Flask, SQLAlchemy, and Docker, integrating assisted medical imaging capabilities into clinical workflows

 **Research Intern – Children's Hospital of Orange County (Sep 2022 – Dec 2022)**
-- Predicted NICU patient readmissions using ClinicalBERT and BioBERT models, achieving a 0.7 F1-score.
+- Predicted hospital readmissions for 4,192 NICU patient notes with a 0.7 F1 score using rule-based NLP and adapted BERT models, including ClinicalBERT and BioBERT.
-- Enhanced model accuracy by 5% by optimizing spaCy-based tokenization and entity recognition.
+- Employed spaCy for clinical note preprocessing, executing tokenization, stop word elimination, and entity recognition, increasing prediction accuracy by 5%.

 ## Projects